DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Example:

-Teacher: How does the writer use the weather to set the tone at the beginning of the novel?Pupil: It’s bad weather?Teacher: That’s right, the writer uses pathetic fallacy in showing us that it is a storm at the beginning of the novel.
+Teacher: How does the writer use the weather to set the tone at the beginning of the novel?Pupil: It's bad weather?Teacher: That's right, the writer uses pathetic fallacy in showing us that it is a storm at the beginning of the novel.

 Pose the question: why is this a non-example?

 - Does not offer wait time.
 - Sets a low standard of correctness
-- Teacher effectively ‘rounds up’ the pupil response
+- Teacher effectively 'rounds up' the pupil response
 - Teacher repeats the pupil answer and adds detail
 - We do not know whether the pupil knew this information.